 God commanded the Israelites, as they were approaching the borders of Edom on their way to Canaan, to not cause any trouble to their distant brother (Deuteronomy 2:1 - 8).
 The land of Edom was not to be part of Israel's inheritance from God.

 The Moabites, like the Ammonites, are descendants of Lot.
 They are located to the south east of Canaan.
 Lot's drunken sex with his oldest daughter, after the destruction of Sodom and Gomorrah, produced a son named Moab (Genesis 19:23 - 25, 30 - 36).
 The children of Moab did not worship the true God.
 The god of the people was called Chemosh, a pagan deity that required human sacrifices.

 And when the king of Moab saw that the battle was too strong for him, he took with him seven hundred men who drew swords in order to break through to the king of Edom, but they could not.

 So he took his oldest son . . . and offered him for a burnt offering upon the wall . . .
 (2Kings 3:26 - 27, HBFV).

-As the Israelites approached the land of Moab to the east of Canaan God told them to not fight with or cause trouble for the people.
+God informed the Israelites, as they approached the land of Moab (east of Canaan), not fight with or cause trouble for the people.
 Israel, when the land would be divided under Joshua, was not to receive any part of the Moabite territory as an inheritance (Deuteronomy 2:9).